 The TAHMO project is committed to serving the public by advancing the free and open exchange of hydro-meteorological data collected with its monitoring stations.
 By allowing the free download of all raw TAHMO data for scientific research and governmental applications, the project supports World Meteorological Organization (WMO) Resolution 40 and Resolution 25.
 Commercial applications of TAHMO data are considered on a case-by-case basis.

-WMO Resolution 40 on the facilitation and co-operation of observing networks and the exchange of meteorological information is of interest to the international community, governments, and researchers alike.
+WMO Resolution 40 on the facilitation and cooperation of observing networks and the exchange of meteorological information is of interest to the international community, governments, and researchers alike.
 It states, “As a fundamental principle of the World Meteorological Organization (WMO), and in consonance with the expanding requirements for its scientific and technical expertise, WMO commits itself to broadening and enhancing the free and unrestricted international exchange of meteorological and related data and products.”

-Similarly, the TAHMO project supports WMO Resolution 25, which “adopts a stand of committing to broadening and enhancing, whenever possible, the free and unrestricted international exchange of hydrological data and products, in consonance with the requirements for WMO’s scientific and technical programmes.”
+Similarly, the TAHMO project supports WMO Resolution 25, which “adopts a stand of committing to broadening and enhancing, whenever possible, the free and unrestricted international exchange of hydrological data and products, in consonance with the requirements for WMO’s scientific and technical programs.”
 Allowing for free access to TAHMO monitoring data serves the public by beginning to close the existing hydro-meteorological data gaps in Africa and increasing the communication and application of this important information.